opst/knitfab-docs/03.admin-guide/admin-guide-installation.en.md

 It upgrade Knitfab system with the last install configuration.

 ## 4.2.
-Update and replace TLS Certifications in Knitfab
+Update and replace TLS certificates in Knitfab

-Knitfab installer can update TLS Certifications which is used by Knitfab system.
+Knitfab installer can update TLS certificates which is used by Knitfab system.

-Updating TLS Certifications consists of the following steps:
+Updating TLS certificates consists of the following steps:

-1. Generate new Certificarions, or replace Certifications
+1. Generate new Certificarions, or replace certificates
-2. Upgrade Knitfab to apply the new Certifications
+2. Upgrade Knitfab to apply the new certificates

 Please note that Step 1.
-DOES NOT apply the new Certifications.
+DOES NOT apply the new certificates.
 By Step 2., Knitfab uses the new Certitications.

 ### 4.2.1.
-Generate new Certifications, or replace Certifications
+Generate new certificates, or replace certificates

 #### 4.2.1.1.
-Generate new Certifications
+Generate new certificates

-To generate new Certifications, run follow command:
+To generate new certificates, run follow command:

 ```shell
 ./installer.sh --renew-certs
 ```

-This command generates new Server Certifications signed by previously configured CA Certifications ( `./knitfab-install-settings/certs/ca{.crt,.key}` ).
+This command generates new Server certificates signed by previously configured CA certificates ( `./knitfab-install-settings/certs/ca{.crt,.key}` ).
-The generated new Server Certifications have SAN with IPs of Nodes of Kubernetes Cluster where Knitfab is installed.
+The generated new Server certificates have SAN with IPs of Nodes of Kubernetes Cluster where Knitfab is installed.

-If you need to regenerate also CA Certifications, do as following:
+If you need to regenerate also CA certificates, do as following:

 ```shell
 ./installer.sh --renew-certs --renew-ca
 ```

-This command generates self-signed CA Certifications.
-New Server Certifications are genereted and signed with the new CA Certifications.
+This command generates self-signed CA certificates.
+New Server certificates are genereted and signed with the new CA certificates.

 #### 4.2.1.2.
-Replace Certifications
+Replace certificates

-To replace Certifications with ones you specify, run following command:
+To replace certificates with ones you specify, run following command:

 ```shell
 ./installer.sh --renew-certs --tls-ca-cert path/to/ca.crt --tls-ca-key path/to/ca.key --tls-cert path/to/server.crt --tls-key path/to/server.key
 ```

-This command replaces Certifications with specified CA Certificartions (`path/to/ca{.crt,.key}`) and Server Certifications (`path/to/server{.crt,.key}`).
+This command replaces certificates with specified CA Certificartions (`path/to/ca{.crt,.key}`) and Server certificates (`path/to/server{.crt,.key}`).

-Server Certifications (`--tls-cert`, `--tls-key`) is optional.
-When omitted, new Server Certifications are generated and signed with the specified CA Certifications.
+Server certificates (`--tls-cert`, `--tls-key`) is optional.
+When omitted, new Server certificates are generated and signed with the specified CA certificates.
-The generated new Server Certifications have SAN with IPs of Nodes of Kubernetes Cluster where Knitfab is installed.
+The generated new Server certificatates have SAN with IPs of Nodes of Kubernetes Cluster where Knitfab is installed.

 #### 4.2.2.
-Upgrade Knitfab to apply Certifications
+Upgrade Knitfab to apply certificates

 Upgrade Knitfab with following command: